urol-e5/urol-e5.github.io/_posts/2022-09-18-E5-Moorea-2022-Expedition-Post-Daily-Entries.md

 ### *A. pulchra high frequency sampling protocol*

 Danielle followed the [same day sample processing protocol](https://github.com/daniellembecker/Gametogenesis/blob/main/protocols/2021-12-26-Sample_Same_Day_Processing_Protocol.md) for the 20 collected high frequency samples.
 Danielle also set aside 10 fragments to be dissected and preserved in DNA/RNA shield.

+### *Dissections*

+Danielle continued processing the *A. pulchra* samples from the second high frequency sampling for dissections.
+Danielle and Pierrick began to work on the *Pocillopora* spp. dissections and found where the eggs/gonads should be in the *Pocillopora* spp. tissue (right below the polyps).
+Since they are so small (~60um) they began the fixing and decalcification process for a subset of samples to see if any reproductive tissue can be seen in a scope after decalcification.

 ### *Tissue biomass completion - September 2022 gametogenesis project*